Grails-Plugin-Consortium/grails-cxf-client/README.md

             [beanName] {
                 clientInterface = [package and name of wsdl2java -client generated port interface class] serviceEndpointAddress = [url for the service]
-                secured = [true or false] //optional - defaults to false connectionTimeout = [Number of milliseconds to wait for connection] //optional - Defaults to 60000 (use 0 to wait infinitely) receiveTimeout = [Number of milliseconds to wait to receive a response] //optional - Defaults to 30000 (use 0 to wait infinitely) allowChunking = [true or false] //optional - defaults to false httpClientPolicy = [text name of custom bean to use] //optional - defaults to null username = [username] //optional - used when secured is true - currently wss4j interceptor password = [password] //optional - used when secured is true - currently wss4j interceptor securityInterceptor = [text name of custom bean to use] //optional - defaults to wss4j interceptor
+                username = [username] //optional - used when secured is true - currently wss4j interceptor password = [password] //optional - used when secured is true - currently wss4j interceptor securityInterceptor = [text name of custom bean to use] //optional - defaults to wss4j interceptor